-- Africa,

-- Europe,

-- Latin America & the Caribbean,

-- Asia & the Pacific, and

-- Western Asia.

 - 48. The International Telecommunications Union (ITU) has adopted different regional structures for different parts of its organization;

-49. The ITU Council uses:
+- 49. The ITU Council uses:

 - America,

 - Western Europe,

 - Eastern Europe and Northern Asia,

 - Africa, and

 - Asia and Australia.

-50. The ITU Telecommunications Development Bureau (BDT) uses:
+- 50. The ITU Telecommunications Development Bureau (BDT) uses:

 - Africa,

 - Asia & the Pacific,

-- Arab States,
+- Arab States.

 - Europe,

-- the Americas, and
+- · the Americas, and

-• the Commonwealth of Independent States.
+- the Commonwealth of Independent States.

-51. The ITU Telecommunications Bureau (BR) uses:
+- 51. The ITU Telecommunications Bureau (BR) uses:

+- Africa

+- Americas

+- Asia

+- Europe and

+- Others

-- Africa - Americas - Asia - Europe and - Others - 52.
-Finally, the ITU Radiocommunications Bureau (BR) divides the world into Zones 1 (Europe and Africa), 2 (The Americas) and 3 (Australasia). - 53.
-In addition, within such UN organizations, it is common practice for countries to form ad hoc groups to deal with matters of mutual interest.
+- 52. Finally, the ITU Radiocommunications Bureau (BR) divides the world into Zones 1 (Europe and Africa), 2 (The Americas) and 3 (Australasia).

+- 53. In addition, within such UN organizations, it is common practice for countries to form ad hoc groups to deal with matters of mutual interest.
 These may be formal and long term, such as the Nonaligned Nations or the Commonwealth of Nations.
-Others are informal and short term to deal with a particular issue and terminating as soon as it is resolved. - 54.
-Are ICANN's current Geographical Regions consistent with international norms?
-Are there other structures equally or more consistent with international norms? - 55.
-In 2002, ICANN added its Core Values to its Bylaws and these included the concept of "cultural diversity" in addition to "geographic diversity", however it is not clear that any specific changes were made to existing procedures to ensure the implementation of this new requirement.
-In particular, no changes were made to the definitions of Geographic Regions, the allocation of countries to those regions, or uses to which they were put.
-It is arguable that in some cases, particularly to allocation of territories to the region of their parent country, detracts from rather than enhances cultural diversity. - 56.
-Do the present ICANN Geographic Regions, and their use, enhance or detract from ICANN goal of reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making?
+Others are informal and short term to deal with a particular issue and terminating as soon as it is resolved.

+- 54. Do the present ICANN Geographic Regions, and their use, enhance or detract from ICANN goal of reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making?
 What changes, if any, could be made to better reflect the cultural diversity of the Internet?